nasa-gibs/worldview/doc/e2e_testing.md

 The wvHooks.js file contains hooks that perform Worldview specific operations such as the `createDistanceMeasurement` hook that will create a line measurement based on a start and finish location.

-## Creating End To End Tests
+## Creating End-To-End Tests

-This section will go over the basics of creating an end to end test.
+This section will go over the basics of creating an end-to-end test.
 This will use `recent-layers-test.spec.js` as an example if you want to follow along.

 ### **Imports & Top Level Variables**